Sea Wolf (video game): Gameplay

+History

+Sea Wolf was developed by Dave Nutting Associates head David Nutting and programmer Tom McHugh.
+The two had previously worked together on Gun Fight (1975), an adaptation of Taito’s Western Gun (1975) re-engineered with a microprocessor.
+The hardware for Gun Fight was developed by Jeffery Frederiksen, an Intel 8080-based system utilizing a framebuffer.
+They decided to use this hardware system for several subsequent games, including Sea Wolf.

+David Nutting got the idea for Sea Wolf from distributor Joe Robbins, who suggested that they create a video game upgrade of the classic electro-mechanical game Periscope (1965).
+As with a number of prior target shooting games that had a submarine theme, a periscope viewing device directed the player's view onto the screen.
+The periscope had markers for depth level to help players judge the distance, as well as an analog graphical effect for the explosions.

+According to programmer Tom McHugh, he got sick towards the very end of developing the game.
+The final stages of the program were put together by Jamie Fenton, but Fenton does not recall working on the game.

+Sea Wolf is one of the first video games to include a high score feature, saving the highest value achieved prior to powering off.
+A button on the control panel allows the player to reset this score to zero.

 Reception

-In the United States, Sea Wolf was the highest-grossing arcade video game for two years in a row, in 1976 and in 1977.
-It was later the third highest-grossing arcade game of 1978 according to Play Meter, or the year's fourth highest according to RePlay.
+In the United States, Sea Wolf was the highest-grossing arcade video game for two years in a row: 1976 and 1977.
+It was the third highest-grossing arcade game of 1978 according to Play Meter, or the year's fourth highest according to RePlay.

 In Japan, Sea Wolf was a commercial success for Taito.
 On the first annual Game Machine arcade chart, Sea Wolf was the fifth highest-grossing arcade video game of 1976 in Japan, below Taito's Ball Park (Tornado Baseball) and Speed Race DX (Wheels), Sega's Heavyweight Champ, and Breakout (licensed by Namco from Atari).

 Sea Wolf eventually sold a total of 10,000 arcade cabinets.
 Sea Wolf II sold another 4,000 units.

 Legacy

 Sea Wolf was followed by Sea Wolf II in 1978.
-In 1983 Epyx ported Sea Wolf II and another Midway game, Gun Fight, to the Atari 8-bit family and released them in an "Arcade Classics" compilation.
+In 1983, Epyx ported Sea Wolf II and another Midway game, Gun Fight, to the Atari 8-bit computers and released them in an "Arcade Classics" compilation.

 In 2008, Coastal Amusements released a retro video redemption game based on the original Sea Wolf.

 High score

 The current world record holder for Sea Wolf is Alan Radue with a score of 11,300 points.
-The record was set on October 2, 2011 at the Tranquility Base Arcade and verified by Twin Galaxies International on October 9, 2011.
+The record was set on October 2, 2011, at the Tranquility Base Arcade and verified by Twin Galaxies International on October 9.